Senior Life Insurance: How to Navigate the Options If You're Over 50

 Also known as burial insurance, this type of plan is designed for people who simply want to help their loved ones pay for the cost of funeral or memorial services when they're gone, which may include cremation and/or burial in a cemetery.
 The difference between burial insurance and life insurance of most other varieties is that you often don't need to undergo a medical exam.
 However, you may need to provide a little more health-related information than you would for a guaranteed-acceptance plan.

 Many final expense policies provide permanent coverage.
 But the maximum death benefit tends to be relatively low—in many cases, $40,000 or less.
 Still, that's generally high enough to allow you to choose a coverage amount that will pay for the kind of services you want.
-After all, the median cost of a funeral that involves a viewing and burial is $8,755 (with a vault for your casket) or $7,360 (without a vault).
-Or if you want a funeral with cremation, the average cost is about $1,100 lower than one with burial.4
+After all, according to CreditDonkey, the median cost of a funeral that involves a viewing and burial is $8,755 (with a vault for your casket) or $7,360 (without a vault).
+Or if you want a funeral with cremation, the average cost is about $1,100 lower than one with burial.

 5. Choose the Best Type for You